Camo face paint is very important for all types of hunting.

 - Use that same color on your nose as well.
 You’re creating a slight illusion by having the protruding areas of your face painted darker, as it will add to the silhouette of your overall camo.

-- Using a lighter color, apply it to the rest of your face.
+- Using a lighter color (usually light green), apply it to the rest of your face.
 When you get to the edges of the dark and light paint colors, use three fingers simultaneously to rub the paints together, following that same starfish shape.

 - Use the lighter paint in your kit on the center of your face to help create that shadowy effect.
 You only need a very little bit, and you can just mix it into the second base layer as you see fit.